bigskysoftware/htmx/www/essays/hateoas.md

 ```

 Here we can see that the client must know specifically what the value of the `status` field means and how it might affect
-the rendering of a user interface.
-The client must also know what URLs must be used for manipulation of this resource
+the rendering of a user interface, and what actions can be taken with it.
+The client must also know what URLs must be used
-since they are not encoded in the response.
-This would typically be achieved by consulting documentation for the JSON
+for manipulation of this resource since they are not encoded in the response.
+This would typically be achieved by
-API.
+consulting documentation for the JSON API.

+It is this requirement of out-of-band information that distinguishes this JSON API from a RESTful API that implements
+HATEOAS.

 This shows the core difference between the two approaches: in the RESTful, HATEOAS HTML representation, all operations are encoded
 directly in the response.
 In the JSON API example, out-of-band information is necessary for processing and working with